joejb/Elixir-Project-/README.md

 ##mkdir

-Creates a new folder(directory) in the location you specify after the command.
+Creates a new directory in the location you specify after the command.
 Replace "/path/to/new/folder/phoenix_project" with the location where you want to create the folder.

      $ sudo mkdir /path/to/new/folder/phoenix_project/

-     $ cd /path/to/new/folder/phoenix_project/
+     $ cd /path/to/new/folder/phoenix_project

 Bash on Ubuntu on Windows